Accounts Receivable Aging Report

 Aging reports can help you analyze your customers' payment history and track their late payments to adjust the collection practices to improve the debt recovery rate and average DSO.
 This can also aid in aligning the invoice timeline to your customer's payment history.

-How To Prepare An Aging Report?
+How To Prepare an Aging Report?

 Start with reviewing all the outstanding invoices.
-Sort them according to their outstanding due amounts as well as the number of days their invoices are due.
+Sort them according to their outstanding due amounts as well as the number of days these invoices are due.
 You can customize these details as per the aging schedule requirements.

 You can refer to this common aging schedule chart here to prepare an aging report: